soft-lang/soft/README.md

 must then be parsed isolated separately from the main parsing process, which is achieved by using the `GrowInto` and `GrowFrom` params.

-The regex for a sub expression always matches the inner-most paranthesis not containing any sub expressions that have not already been parsed, thanks to `LPAREN` and `RPAREN` being neither a `VALUE` nor part of the `OPS` node group.
+The regex for a sub expression always matches the inner-most parentheses not containing any sub expressions that have not already been parsed, thanks to `LPAREN` and `RPAREN` being neither a `VALUE` nor part of the `OPS` node group.
-We only want to match at the beginning or right after an operator token. i.e. part ofthe `OPS` node group.
+We only want to match at the beginning or right after an operator token. i.e. part of the `OPS` node group.

-The sub expression is itself also part of the NodeGroup `VALUE`, meaning it will also be raised to a `VALUE` in the next parsing iteration unless consumed by some other NodePattern with higher percedence.
+The sub expression is itself also part of the NodeGroup `VALUE`, meaning it will also be raised to a `VALUE` in the next parsing iteration unless consumed by some other NodePattern with higher precedence.

 ```sql
 SELECT New_Node_Type(